pubnub/pubnub-mcp-server/resources/sdk_docs/python_configuration.md

 # Configuration API for Python SDK

-Complete reference for configuring the PubNub Python SDK client with essential properties, method signatures, and examples.
+Complete API reference for configuring PubNub with the Python SDK.
+Includes configuration object, parameters, and examples.

 ## Configuration

-`PNConfiguration` holds user-provided settings that control PubNub client behavior.
+`PNConfiguration` stores user-provided settings that control PubNub client behavior.

 ### Method(s)

-To create a configuration instance:
+To create a `PNConfiguration` instance:

 ```
 `1pnconfig = PNConfiguration()
 `
 ```

-### Properties
+### Parameters

 - subscribe_key
   - Type: String
   - Default: n/a
-  - Required.
-Value from Admin Portal.
+  - Description: subscribe_key from Admin Portal.
+Required.

 - publish_key
   - Type: String
   - Default: None
-  - Required only if publishing.
-Value from Admin Portal.
+  - Description: publish_key from Admin Portal.
+Only required if publishing.

 - secret_key
   - Type: String
   - Default: None
-  - Required only for modifying/revealing access permissions (Access Manager).
-Keep secret_key secure; server-side use only.
+  - Description: secret_key.
+Only required for modifying/revealing access permissions.

 - user_id
   - Type: String
   - Default: n/a
-  - Required.
-Unique identifier for the user/device.
+  - Description: Unique user_id to identify the user or device.
 UTF-8 string up to 92 alphanumeric characters.
-If not set, you cannot connect.
+Required to connect.

 - auth_key
   - Type: String
   - Default: None
-  - Used with Access Manager for restricted requests.
+  - Description: If Access Manager is used, client includes this authKey in restricted requests.

 - ssl
   - Type: Boolean
   - Default: True
-  - Enables TLS.
+  - Description: Use SSL.

 - connect_timeout
-  - Type: Int (seconds)
+  - Type: Int
   - Default: 5
-  - Timeout for initial connection.
+  - Description: Seconds to wait before giving up connecting.

 - subscribe_request_timeout
-  - Type: Int (seconds)
+  - Type: Int
   - Default: 310
-  - Duration to keep the subscribe loop before disconnecting.
+  - Description: How long to keep the subscribe loop running before disconnect (seconds).

 - non_subscribe_request_timeout
-  - Type: Int (seconds)
+  - Type: Int
   - Default: 10
-  - Timeout for non-subscribe operations.
+  - Description: Timeout for non-subscribe operations (seconds).

 - filter_expression
   - Type: String
   - Default: None
-  - Subscribe with a custom filter expression (requires Stream Controller add-on).
+  - Description: Subscribe with a custom filter expression.

 - heartbeat_notification_options
   - Type: PNHeartbeatNotificationOptions
   - Default: PNHeartbeatNotificationOptions.FAILURES
-  - Options: ALL, FAILURES, NONE.
+  - Description: Heartbeat notifications.
+Supported: PNHeartbeatNotificationOptions.ALL, PNHeartbeatNotificationOptions.NONE.

 - reconnect_policy
   - Type: PNReconnectionPolicy
   - Default: PNReconnectionPolicy.EXPONENTIAL (subscribe only)
-  - Values: NONE, LINEAR, EXPONENTIAL.
+  - Description: Reconnection policy.
+Available values:
+    - PNReconnectionPolicy.NONE
-  - LINEAR uses maximum_reconnection_retries and reconnection_interval.
+    - PNReconnectionPolicy.LINEAR (uses maximum_reconnection_retries and reconnection_interval)
+    - PNReconnectionPolicy.EXPONENTIAL

 - maximum_reconnection_retries
   - Type: int
   - Default: 10
-  - Only for PNReconnectionPolicy.LINEAR.
+  - Description: Number of retry attempts.
+Applicable to LINEAR only.

 - reconnection_interval
-  - Type: float (seconds)
+  - Type: float
   - Default: 2.0
-  - Only for PNReconnectionPolicy.LINEAR.
+  - Description: Delay (seconds) between retries.
+Applicable to LINEAR only.

 - suppress_leave_events
   - Type: Boolean
   - Default: False
-  - If True, no presence leave events on unsubscribe.
+  - Description: If True, client does not send presence leave events on unsubscribe.

 - enable_subscribe
   - Type: Boolean
   - Default: True
-  - Disable if you don’t need subscription operations.
-Stop extra threads with pubnub.stop().
+  - Description: Disable if you won’t subscribe.
+When enabled, extra threads/loops start and must be stopped with pubnub.stop().

 - daemon
   - Type: Boolean
   - Default: False
-  - If True, spawned thread won’t keep the app alive after SIGTERM.
+  - Description: If True, spawned thread won’t keep the app running after SIGTERM.

 - disable_token_manager
   - Type: Boolean
   - Default: False
-  - If True, disables Token Manager; no requests will be authorized via tokens.
+  - Description: If True, Token Manager System is disabled; no requests will be authorized via tokens.

 - cipher_mode
   - Type: AES.MODE_CBC or AES.MODE_GCM
   - Default: AES.MODE_CBC
-  - Cipher method for the legacy crypto module.
-  - Warning: If set to GCM, ensure all clients can decode GCM.
+  - Description: Cipher for legacy crypto module.
+Warning: If set to GCM, ensure all other clients can decode GCM.

 - fallback_cipher_mode
   - Type: AES.MODE_CBC or AES.MODE_GCM
   - Default: None
-  - Secondary cipher method for decryption if cipher_mode fails (legacy crypto).
+  - Description: Secondary cipher for decryption in legacy crypto module if cipher_mode fails.

 - cipher_key
   - Type: String
   - Default: None
-  - If set, encrypts communications to/from PubNub.
+  - Description: If set, all communications to/from PubNub are encrypted.

 - use_random_initialization_vector
   - Type: Boolean
   - Default: True
-  - If True, random IV for all requests (not just file upload).
-If False, IV is hard-coded except for file upload.
+  - Description: Random IV for all requests (not just file upload).
+If False, IV is fixed except for file upload.

 - crypto_module
   - Type: PubNubCryptoModule
   - Default: None
-  - Crypto module for encrypting/decrypting messages and files.
+  - Description: Crypto module used for encrypting/decrypting messages and files.
 Accepts config (PNConfiguration with cipher_key and use_random_initialization_vector).
 See crypto_module section.

 - uuid
   - Type: String
   - Default: n/a
-  - Deprecated.
-Use user_id instead.
-If UUID not set, you won’t be able to connect.
+  - Description: Deprecated; use user_id instead.
+Required to connect in older code paths.

 #### Disabling random initialization vector

-Disable random IV only for backward compatibility (<5.1.0).
-Do not disable for new apps.
+Disable random IV only for backward compatibility (< 5.1.0).
+Do not disable in new apps.

-- Default cipher mode across SDKs is CBC.
-- If Python uses GCM, only other Python SDKs with AES.MODE_GCM can decode.
+By default, all PubNub SDKs use CBC.
+If Python uses GCM, only another Python SDK set to AES.MODE_GCM can decode.

-- To decode CBC messages (from other SDKs) or fetch persisted CBC messages while using GCM, set fallback_cipher_mode to AES.MODE_CBC.
+To decode messages sent with CBC (other SDKs) or fetch persisted messages while using GCM, set fallback_cipher_mode to AES.MODE_CBC.

 The following example shows how to work with messages sent using different cipher modes: